 Paperback in excellent condition.
-Slight wear to covers; otherwise as new.
+Slight wear to covers.

 Subtitle: beyond the image wars in science, religion, and art.